 When historians Rodney Stark and Roger Finke and others began excavating the ruins the antebellum South, they found a society that lacked Christian devotion.
 The pre-Civil War South was not especially devout.

 In 1850 only 34% of Americans attended church revealing that both slave and non-slave states lacked religious fervor.
+To be clear the Northern states were not the paragons of religious devotion.
 But the devotion that did exist in America resided more in the North than in the South.
 Approximately 35% of the population in the Yankee states attended church.
 They outpaced the religiosity of their southern neighbors by about 5%.
 A little more than 30% of those who lived in the states which would form the Confederacy were church members.
 The three states with the most religious fervor – Maryland, Ohio, and Indiana – refused to join the Confederate cause.
 More than 40% of their populations attended church faithfully.
 New Jersey, Pennsylvania, and Connecticut also had more church members per capita than North Carolina, Tennessee, Alabama, Virginia, Florida, Mississippi, Louisiana, Texas and Arkansas.
-Despite his love for the South, Mell had to begrudgingly admit in 1844 that, “Moral Reform Societies” which arose from Christian devotion were far more notable and active in “the Northern states” than in the South.
+Despite his love for the South and dislike of the North, Mell had to begrudgingly admit in 1844 that, “Moral Reform Societies” which arose from Christian devotion were far more notable and active in “the Northern states” than in the South.

 Sadly, those who filled the pulpits and pews of the South were little better than their secular neighbors.
 Slavery aside, the church landscape of the antebellum South remained riddled with lawlessness and bad doctrine.
 Bishop Meade who was a close friend of General Lee described the nature of the Southern Episcopal clergy as follows,